 Make the buildings and cities of tomorrow energy neutral, sustainable, healthy, and comfortable.

-Structural Design (SD)
+Structural Engineering and Design (SED)

 Innovative structural design, material-related research and mechanics applied to structural aspects.

 Creating healthy, safe and viable urban environments to live, work and play.